Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Organizations/House Dorofei.md

 The recent [[1374 APC - Tamerian Tragedy|Tamerian Tragedy]] marked a major power shift within the family, resulting in [[Aleks Dorofei]] coming to power, something that was not popular with other branches of the family.
 The tragedy took place in 1374 APC during a ball with multiple high-ranking noble houses.
 Top members of House Dorofei were in attendance and were subsequently all poisoned to death, together with most of the other attendees.
 After this, [[Aleks Dorofei]] swiftly rose to power, vowing to find those responsible.
 Eventually the tragedy was blamed on [[House Matfey]] and their members were executed.
 There remains doubt if they were the true culprits or merely a scapegoat.
 # Family Values & Traits
+[[House Dorofei]] values order and tradition above all else.
+As they are one of the oldest noble houses, dating back to before the coup that turned [[Preᴙ Overview|Preᴙ]] into what it is today, they still cling to some of the values and traditions from back in those days.
+Because of this, they often have disagreements with some of the younger and more progressive noble families, for example [[House Vikentiv]].

+For a long time [[House Dorofei]] have represe
 # Power & Influence
 ## Government
 ## Economic